 This page pertains to our available Vermont nature, wildlife and conservation resources.
-Examples are our Fish and Wildlife Department, information on invasive plants, Emerald Ash Borer, country foresters, information on ticks, and so on.
+Examples are the VT Fish and Wildlife Department, information on invasive plants, Emerald Ash Borer, country foresters, information on ticks, and so on.

 Bumblebees of Vermont (iNaturalist)

 Visual resource to assist in identifying these important pollinators.

 Emerald Ash Borer